Interlibrary Loan for Other Libraries

 Georgetown University Law Library provides interlibrary lending and copying services to other libraries, including academic and government institutions as well as non-profit and for-profit organizations.
 Members of the general public, Law Library Membership Program, Friends of the Library, Georgetown alumni, and non-Georgetown University students do not have onsite borrowing privileges, but may be able to obtain circulating materials through their public library or home institution’s Interlibrary Loan (ILL) office.

-The Law Library will lend circulating materials and make reproductions (up to 40 pages) of journal articles and non-circulating materials when copyright permits.
+The Law Library will lend circulating materials and make reproductions (up to 40 pages) of a journal article, a chapter, briefs out of the same docket, and other non-circulating materials when copyright permits.
 We accept requests sent through OCLC (symbol GUL).
-Non-OCLC U.S. libraries may email firstname.lastname@example.org.
+Non-OCLC U.S. libraries may email email@example.com.
 Borrowing library staff should search the library catalog first, determine whether we own the requested title(s) and if they are available for circulation, and submit an unambiguous citation.

 Items that Cannot be Borrowed from Georgetown Law Library